January 19, 2020

 - I’ll start with the most apposite, which is the impact of my current career endeavor.
 I would like to spend more time discussing this job later, but in short, I will say that it has helped me stronger align to the concept of Soft Determinism.
 That seems to help me create a concrete plan of action with how I might be able to enact some change.
 Whether that is with this position now, or through ones I will have in the future.
 I am passionate about bettering the lives of others, and I know that this is the start of that.
 I carry my grief of you with me as a past trauma (along with the tribulations that came along with your addictions), and I believe it has genuinely helped make me more able to relate to others in my field.
 Whether that’s the population I’m working for, or the other professionals that I work with.
 So thanks for that, I guess—for dying and whatnot.

 - The people who have shown up in my life lately carry parts of your spirit with them.
 Our former neighbor made a Facebook post recently of a joke that really struck me and set the tone for all of this synchronicity.
 Remembering one of my favorite childhood books that I just completely forgot about until her post (and again when I found it when I went to a library with the kids I am caring for at work), I keep repeating the name of the book in my reflections.
-I find a small part of an instance, or an oddly offset thing, or a solid moment with an emotional tug from the women who have chosen to be very present for me now in my life.
+I find a small part of an occurrence; or an oddly offset thing; or a solid moment with an emotional tug from the women who have chosen to be very present for me now in my life.
 When processing the moment’s value I think—

 “Are you my mother?”

 The most obvious being the women.
 First, the mom and daughter couple that were present on the day of mine and Caleb’s engagement.
-Their reoccurring presence on that trip, and the connection I made with the mom after she excitedly congratulated us seconds after the engagement—I felt a mother.
+Their reoccurring presence on that trip, and the connection I made with the mom after she congratulated us seconds after the engagement—I felt a mother.

 Then, I had an incredibly fulfilling experience of having fostered a dog for a couple of months, and made a connection with a phenomenal human that I have been in contact with since coming home from Europe.
 A lady in Canada fell in love with ‘our boy’ Huck, and the bond the three of us have shared is something I am still in awe of.
 She has shown both he and I so much attention and thoughtfulness, and I know your spirit lives in her.
 Sometimes that is so powerful to me, that I have had to step away from conversation in fear that my heart will ache a little too much.
 I await the day when I can see Huck again, and meet Trina up in the beautiful snows of Nova Scotia.
-While on the surface, anyone might say she is a stranger, I believe her and I have a strong connection through the bond we’ve shared and I have grown to truly love her.
+On the surface anyone might say she is a stranger.
+Although, I believe her and I have a strong connection through the bond we’ve shared and I have grown to truly love her.

 Then there were the more minor specs of moments.
 The lady and her 16-year old daughter at the DMV enjoying conversation and laughing together while they were waiting for her to get her license.
 That was me and she was you in those (several) hours.